 able to take accurate measurements and do calculations.

 You need to have:

-- If you do a Modern Apprenticeship, this would be a combination of on the job and off the job training leading to a Scottish Vocational Qualification (SVQ) Fabrication and Welding Engineering at SCQF Levels 5 and 6.
+If you do a Modern Apprenticeship, this would be a combination of on the job and off the job training leading to SVQ Fabrication and Welding Engineering at SCQF Level 6.

 If you do a course at college first, you would then take a job with an employer and continue with further training to the appropriate level.

 After your initial training, you may have opportunities to take additional training and develop specialist areas.
 These are run by blacksmithing schools, experienced blacksmiths and relevant professional bodies.